adstanley/COmonitor/README.md

 # CO Sensor Monitoring System

 ## Overview
 This project implements a carbon monoxide (CO) and air quality monitoring system using MQ135 gas sensors and DHT22 temperature/humidity sensors on a Raspberry Pi Pico or other MicroPython-compatible microcontroller.
 The system can operate standalone or as part of a wireless sensor network using XBee modules.
+This sensor node is designed to send data to the [CO Monitoring Gateway](https://github.com/yourusername/co-monitoring-gateway) repository which handles data collection, visualization, and alerts.

 ## Features
-- High-precision CO and air quality monitoring using MQ135 gas sensors
+- Cost-effective CO and air quality monitoring using MQ135 gas sensors
 - Temperature and humidity measurement with DHT22 sensors
 - Temperature and humidity compensation for improved accuracy
 - Sensor calibration capabilities